t94126/t94126.github.io/hobbies.md

 # Hobbies

 ### Reading.
-  - Books related to history, military and computer pratice.
+  - Books related to history and military.

 ### Video games.
-  - Xbox One, PS4 Pro and Switch.
   - FPS and ACT.
-  - DOOM, Tomb Raider, Uncharted and God of War!

 ### Table-tennis.
-  - Over ten years.